J-Zam/V-DOM/README.md

 ### [V-DOM]

 An experimental project that aims to showcase the concepts of virtual DOM rendering and diffing.
-V-DOM aims to efficiently compute and apply only the necessary changes to the DOM, minimizing unnecessary updates and improving overall rendering performance.
+V-DOM aims to efficiently compute and apply only the necessary changes to the DOM, minimizing unnecessary updates and improving overall rendering performance [[demo]](https://v-dom.vercel.app/).

 ![ezgif com-video-to-gif (1)](https://user-images.githubusercontent.com/51100407/232135393-1c19e609-2518-46df-a7b4-6898f361bc23.gif)